chris-short/chrisshort.net/content/resume/index.md

 ## Professional Summary

 Results producing DevOps profession turned Technical Marketer and community advocate.
-Cloud Native Computing Foundation Ambassador, Kubernetes Contributor and upstream marketing team member.
+Cloud Native Computing Foundation Ambassador, Kubernetes Contributor and Kubernetes upstream marketing team member.
 Public speaker and live streamer, personal and professional blogger/writer, founder of the popular newsletter, [DevOps'ish](http://devopsish.com/).
 Open Source advocate.
 Technology exists to improve human existence.

 ## Professional Experience

 ### Principal Technical Marketing Manager, Red Hat — Detroit, MI — Aug 2019 to Present

 * OpenShift.TV Executive Producer: in charge of finding content, talent, showrunning, marketing, growth, and facilitating technical components of live productions
-* Training others in how to make use of the infrastructure in place for OpenShift.TV to grow the channel's bench of hosts and producers across the globe.
+* Training others in how to make use of the infrastructure in place for OpenShift.TV to grow the channel's bench of hosts and producers across the globe
+* Turned OpenShift.TV into a Red Hat corporate branded product: [Red Hat Livestreaming](https://www.redhat.com/en/livestreaming)
-* Hosted and/or produced over 600 hours of content with over 700 days of live watch time.
+* Hosted and/or produced over 700 hours of content with over 2 years of live watch time.
 * Primary community interface as a CNCF Ambassador who is also focused on Operators and their usage for operations teams; led Ansible Operator workshops at AnsibleFest and Red Hat Summit
 * Acted as a liaison between an Infosec team and a product team after a critical vulnerability was discovered; facilitated responsible disclosure of the vulnerability
 * Built workshops, Katacoda, and other instructional materials to enabling the field to be informed about Red Hat's cloud native offerings plus competitive intelligence to position products in the market